Research Fellow and Lecturer in Law

 Identifications, 86 Geo.
 L.J.
 1309 (1998)

 BOOKS AND BOOK CHAPTERS

-Medical Affairs: Effectively and Legitimately Using Medical Science Liaisons, in Off-Label Communications: A Guide to Sales & Marketing Compliance (Food and Drug Law Institute 3rd Ed.
-2012) (with Bruce D. Armon)
+Medical Affairs: Effectively and Legitimately Using Medical Science Liaisons, in Off-Label Communications: A Guide to Sales & Marketing Compliance (Food and Drug Law Institute 4th Ed.
+2014) (with Deborah L. Shuff)